pascallaliberte/sharpen.page/docs/content-refresh-recommendations.md

 - **Categories / tags:** jtbd purchase-interview / research
 - **Priority:** medium
 - **Refresh class:** `evergreen-polish`
-- Evergreen method piece — light polish + CTA to /customer-research/ or /ten/ if ending is outdated.
+- Evergreen method piece — light polish + CTA to /customer-research/ or /ten/ if ending is outdated. *(CTA done)*

 ### Five Ways to Rejig a Product Page When It Doesn't Lead To Enough Sales